 Join me in St. Cloud: Visit the MinnCAP website to register for the event, July 30-August 2.

 And if you can’t make the conference, but are a community action expert who’s curious about technology’s potential for your work, I and the rest of the team would love to hear your insights.
-Send us a message here.
+Share your ideas and your “wish list” for making your work easier here.